We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There are a lot of different kinds of certifications to watch for when looking for organic mattresses.
+There are a lot of different certifications to check for when looking for organic mattresses.
 Some of these certifications are organic-specific, which means they certify that materials were produced organically.
 But others certify that the mattress meets certain standards when it comes to potentially harmful chemicals.

 - Global Organic Textile Standard (GOTS).
-A GOTS organic label is the gold standard because it requires that 95 percent of a mattress’s materials be certified organic.
+A GOTS organic label is the gold standard.
+It requires that 95 percent of a mattress’s materials be certified organic.
 It also requires that the other 5 percent of materials not contain certain chemicals.
 Mattresses can also be given the “made with organic materials” label, which means the product contains 70 percent organic natural fibers.

 - Global Organic Latex Standard (GOLS).
 This certification only applies to products made with latex — and it means that the product contains at least 95 percent organic latex.
 To get this label, companies also have to follow social and environmental regulations.

 - USDA organic.
 This applies to agricultural products grown using organic standards set forth by the U.S. Department of Agriculture (USDA).
 A product that is certified organic contains 95 percent organic ingredients.
 In a mattress, fiber materials, like cotton or wool, may have this kind of certification.